BoolHak/NSerfProject/README.md

 - **Production-ready** - Used patterns from HashiCorp and Netflix
 - **Simple integration** - < 200 lines of integration code
 - **Zero external dependencies** - Everything in your .NET stack

-**This is the killer feature that makes NSerf indispensable for .NET cloud-native applications!**

 For detailed documentation, see [`NSerf.YarpExample/README.md`](NSerf/NSerf.YarpExample/README.md).